The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ![](/img/jobs/nin/3.png)

-Another late woven Mug, but this time it is like our 6 minute window with Bunshin active.
+Another late woven Mug, but this time it is like our six minute window with Bunshin active.
 Phantom Kamaitachi is used right after Trick Attack.
 Mug still catches three Raijus, PK and an additional GCD.
 We have entered Trick at 80 Ninki here for three Bhavas.

 ![](/img/jobs/nin/2.png)